Mwajiduddin/osticket-prereqs/README.md

 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/e8.png" />
 </p>

-Extract its content into the new PHP folder by right clicking on the download folder and selecting the "Extract All" and select the path of the PHP folder you made in your C: drive.
+Extract its content into the new PHP folder by right clicking on the download folder, selecting the "Extract All" and choosing the path of the PHP folder you made in your C: drive.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/e9.png" />